A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: A Computational Model of Mental Rotation

-We have a first module (EqNR) that extracts and manipulates a spatial representation and a second module (VSM) that maps the spatial representation into a symbolic sequence that follows the Quadrant Hypothesis to abstract object orientation, thus enabling easier comparison between objects.
-We complete the architecture with the third and last module: a standard Multi-Layer Perceptron (MLP), with three hidden layers, that operates on pairs of symbolic descriptions to make similarity judgment or rotation decision by identifying quadrant membership.
-This third module works as follows (see Fig. \ref{fig:mlp_pipline}): given a pair of images|the target and source views|the EqNR and VSM act as feature extractors applied independently to each input image; the first module extracts spatial representations and second module maps them into symbolic ones.
-The two resulting symbolic representations are concatenated in a Siamese-like fashion and fed into this third module, which computes the implicit angular disparity between the two 2D views and predicts either a similarity decision or the rotation to apply to the source view's 3D latent representation; the goal is to align the objects' symbolic representations within the same quadrant, thus simplifying subsequent similarity judgments.
-This module is trained on 38,400 mental rotation tasks (see App. \ref{subsubsec:data_splits} for more details).
+\textbf{Module III for Similarity Decision and Action Taking.} We complete the architecture with the third and last module: a standard Multi-Layer Perceptron (MLP) composed of three hidden layers.
+The MLP operates on pairs of symbolic descriptions to make similarity judgment or rotation decision by identifying quadrant membership in accordance with the \hyperref[subsec:QH]{Quadrant Hypothesis}.
+This third module works as follows (see \hyperref[fig:mlp_pipline]{Fig.~\ref*{fig:mlp_pipline}}): given a pair of images|the target and source views|the EqNR and VSM act as feature extractors applied independently to each input image; the first module extracts spatial representations and second module maps them into symbolic ones.
+The two resulting symbolic representations are concatenated in a Siamese-like fashion and fed into this third module, which assesses the implicit angular disparity between the two 2D views, outputting either a similarity decision (if views fall in the same quadrant) or their relative quadrant disposition, thus simplifying subsequent similarity judgments.
+This module is trained on 38,400 mental rotation tasks (see \hyperref[subsubsec:data_splits]{App.~\ref*{subsubsec:data_splits}} for more details).